 These animal-themed games make it fun to learn about animals' characteristics and habitats.
-You can even create your own new species!
+You can even create new species!

-In the newest game at Switch Zoo, you can build six of world's biomes by choosing the right plants, animal, temperature range and precipitation.
-Each biome begins with a map and description to introduce the biome you're about to build: Arctic tundra, taiga, deciduous forest, grass savanna, tropical rainforest, or desert.
-Build all six biomes to become a Biome Master.
+Build six of world's biomes by choosing the right plants, animal, temperature, and precipitation.
+Each biome you choose begins with a map and description.
+Win a postcard for each biome you build, and build all six to become a Biome Master.

 This animal geography game will challenge your knowledge of where animals live, as you move the animals to their natural homes.
 Use the Animal Homing Device to see the answer for animals you can't place.

 Art teacher Linda Woods shares her great lesson plan that references fantastic beasts in myth and legend, and uses Switch Zoo to generate ideas.
 To see drawings created by fifth grade students using the lesson plan, go to Mixed Breed Animal Drawings.

 For on-site research: 142 animal profiles and a US endangered species map.

 142 animal species inhabit Switch Zoo and they are all profiled here, so students have easy access to interesting facts about the real animals that make up their fictional combination animals.
 Use the Google search tool on any page to quickly find animals.

 Enjoy this collection of beautiful "mixed-breed animals" created by students at St. John's Lower School, in Houston, Texas.
 Art teachers — don't miss the Art Lesson Plans.

 Students at Philip Livingston Magnet Academy in Albany, NY wrote these wonderful stories and poems.
 English teacher, Mary Paley, shares her Interdisciplinary Lesson Plans in the Lesson Plans section.